Anthony Aibel

 Anthony Aibel is an American director, actor, writer, producer and former musical director.
-He also gives master classes and won a special award from the Juilliard School for his educational work.
-He is currently directing and acting in several films.

-He is also recognized for shows he directed at Carnegie Hall and The Kennedy Center that featured artists such as EGOT winner Rita Moreno, Rosemary Clooney, The Tonight Show’s Doc Severinson, and Al Jarreau, and as the musical director for Area 31, which received a Grammy Award nomination.
+He is recognized for shows he directed at Carnegie Hall and The Kennedy Center.

 Aibel was invited to be a guest on Live at Five.
 He made acting appearances in productions directed by Costa-Gavras and Martin Scorsese.
 He wrote, produced and acted in a comedy which includes Judd Hirsch.

 Early life and education

 Aibel was born in New York City to pianist/festival director Olegna Fuschi and pianist Howard Aibel; they are also professors of music.
-Aibel’s maternal grandfather was the inventor Antonio Fuschi, and his paternal grandfather Louis Aibel was a medical doctor.
-His grandmothers Creta Vir Den and Sylvia Aibel were both musicians.
-His uncle is the entertainment attorney Donald J. Aibel, and he has two cousins who are also in the entertainment industry: Vineyard Theatre Artistic Director/Casting Director Douglas Aibel and DreamWorks writer/producer Jonathan Aibel.

 At the age of six, Aibel landed his first lead role in a play while a student at the Riverdale Country School.
 He continued getting lead roles in most of the school's plays and musicals, several directed by Emmy winner Ian Ellis James.
 At age eight, he began to sing professionally in the children's chorus of the Metropolitan Opera, and at age 11, was a vocal soloist at Lincoln Center.

-At age 16, Aibel was one of the youngest college students ever accepted to the Juilliard School, where he studied music directing, directing, acting and composition, as well as voice and violin/viola, earning his Master’s Degree along with the nickname "Master of Some."
+Aibel attended the Juilliard School, where he studied viola, conducting and composition, earning his Master’s Degree in 1992.

 Aibel also studied acting for several years at T. Schreiber Studio with Terry Schreiber.
-Aibel was also accepted into the Juilliard exchange program with Columbia University, where he studied literature, philosophy, and writing, and was accepted into Tanglewood, where he studied with John Williams and with Leonard Bernstein.
+Aibel was also accepted into an exchange program with Columbia University, where he studied literature and philosophy, and was accepted into Tanglewood, where he studied with Leonard Bernstein.